RodionDev/bon/doc/playing-god.md

 Run them, and see what changes.
 The database for this prototype are simple, pretty print JSON files in the `.env`'s `$DATADIR` directory - just open them in your IDE.
 - You can run commands in groups, or one at a time.
 - Run them in order is best, the first time...
 - ...but as you get used to it, rearrange the creation order for fun.
-See if you can get a positive `optimiseT` by creating eve first!
+See if you can get a positive `optimizeT` by creating eve first!
 What if adam tempted the snake to eat eve?
 ```bash
 ### In the beginning
 npm run bones -- takeupT creation --mainEntityOfPage=EntryPoint